dajtainton/dajtainton/README.md

 ## 👨‍💻 About Me

 I'm a fullstack developer specializing in PHP, Laravel and Magento 2.
-I have a passion for building high-quality web applications that are both functional and visually appealing.
+I have a passion for building high-quality web applications that are functional, performant and aesthetically pleasing.

 With years of experience in the industry, I have a strong understanding of the full web development process, including design, development, testing, and deployment.
 I am always looking for ways to improve my skills and stay up-to-date with the latest technologies.